-The Trump Factor: Tackling Ethical Pitfalls and Stress in Unchartered Immigration Territory, 2017 Upper Midwest Immigration Law Conference (AILA/MN Dakota Chapter and The Advocates for Human Rights), May 19, 2017
+The Trump Factor: Tackling Ethical Pitfalls and Stress in Uncharted Immigration Territory (as Panelist), 2017 Upper Midwest Immigration Law Conference (AILA, Minnesota/Dakotas Chapter and The Advocates for Human Rights) – May 19, 2017

-From Procrastination to Action: How to Stop Using Busyness as a Proxy for True Productivity, Business Law Institute, Minnesota CLE – May 2, 2017
+From Procrastination to Action: How to Stop Using Busyness as a Proxy for True Productivity, Minnesota CLE, Business Law Institute (breakout session) – May 2, 2017

 Responding to Ethics Complaints: 5 Must-Dos and 5 Must-Knows, Minnesota CLE, Live Webcast – May 31, 2016 and December 22, 2016

 Ethics in Practice: Exploring Ethics from Different Practice Perspectives (as Panelist), William Mitchell-Hamline Alumni Events – November 18, 2015

 Managing Client Expectations (before and after representation begins) (as Panel Moderator), American Immigration Lawyers Association (AILA), Minnesota/Dakotas Chapter – July 16, 2015

 5 Ethics Mistakes that Solos and Small Law Firms Make (and the Ethical Solutions to Avoid and Overcome Them), Minnesota CLE, Live Webcast – May 26, 2015